Cornerstone’s 10th Midwest Conference on Interpersonal Violence and Abuse

 5) The Family Court Enhancement Project and A SAFeR Approach to Cases Involving Intimate Partner Violence and Children: Nancy Ver Steegh, Battered Women’s Justice Project

 Because domestic violence comes in many forms, the most effective practitioners seek to tailor their responses to individual perpetrators and victims by assessing the nature and context of the abuse and its effects on adult victims and children.
-These assessments can be quite challenging, but recent developments in the field have made it easier and more reliable.
-This session introduces attendees to “SAFeR”, a four-pronged approach to producing safer, more workable outcomes in domestic violence-related cases involving children.
-While the SAFeR approach can be utilized by any kind of practitioner, Hennepin County’s Family Court Enhancement Project has been focusing for four years on organizing family court practitioners to implement this approach in child custody and parenting matters, including OFPs.
-Professor Ver Steegh has been consulting with the Battered Women’s Justice Project as it developed this approach and its practitioner guides and tools, and has been providing technical assistance to Hennepin County and the other three FCEP sites nationwide.
-She will share her expertise and insights in this interactive and practical session exploring how SAFeR can assist practitioners to better respond to domestic violence.
+These assessments can be quite challenging but recent developments in the field have made it easier and more reliable.
+This session introduces practitioners to “SAFeR”, a four-pronged approach to producing safer, more workable outcomes in domestic violence-related cases involving children.
+While the SAFeR approach can be utilized by any kind of practitioner, Hennepin County’s Family Court Enhancement Project has been encouraging family court practitioners to implement this approach in child custody and parenting matters, including OFPs.

-Learning Objectives: Following this workshop, participants will be better able to:
+Learning Objectives: At the conclusion of this webinar, participants will be better able to:

-• Describe and consider for adoption the practices developed by Hennepin County and other jurisdictions nationwide as part of their work on the Family Court Enhancement Project
+• Explore practices developed by Hennepin County and other jurisdictions nationwide as part of their work on the Family Court Enhancement Project.

 6) Developing a Response to Youth Victims of Labor Trafficking: Amanda Colegrove, Minnesota Department of Health and Madeline Lohman, The Advocates for Human Rights